autodesk-cloud/ochonetes/README.md

 >
 ```

-You can also set the $OCHOPOD_PROXY environment variable to avoid passing the proxy IP on the command line.
+You can set the $OCHOPOD_PROXY environment variable to avoid passing the proxy IP on the command line.
 Any command
 typed in that interactive session will be relayed to your proxy !
 If you prefer to CURL directory you can do so as
 well.

+The proxy supports a whole set of tools doing various things.
+Just type ```help``` in the CLI to get a list of what is
+there.
+Each tool also has supports a ```---help``` switch that will print out all the details you need to know.

 ### Deploying your first containers